 When looking at the fastest VPN service out there it is important to understand key factors that will affect speed.
 Here are 3:

-This factor has a major effect on how fast VPN speeds are.
+This factor has a major effect on how fast VPN speeds are, and you’re going to want to know because we all want a speedy VPN, the fastest VPN client or simply the best and fast VPN.
 The technology employed by providers generally means when you fire up your VPN connection page there will be a ‘recommended’ server location.
 This recommendation will be based on:

 - Where you are connecting from (your current, actual location)

 Note: While you will be ‘offered’ a recommended server location for optimum, high-speed VPN connectivity this is certainly not forced on you.
 You are at liberty to select any server on the VPN providers list simply by clicking on it.
 This will be the case for those who want to overcome geo-restrictions.
 In such a case you would select a server located in the geographical region where the content you wish to view sits (think, gaining access to the full US Netflix content catalog from outside of the USA)